Skip To Main Content

 Annual Recruitment

 Students in grades 5-9 who meet the required criteria have an opportunity to complete an application and interview with a panel of staff, students, and tutors.
 Additionally, a district-level panel will be interviewing a small group of potential candidates at each elementary school in preparation for AVID 6 at each middle school.
 Parent overview sessions take place at schools, but further information is available from each school's site coordinator.
 Please reach out to your child's school for more information and for the application packet.
 This year we will be conducting an e-Recruitment and Application process.
-For SY2021, e-applications and interview schedules will be set up and shared by the grade level counselors, AVID elective teachers, and site coordinators beginning in February.
-Reach out to counselors for more information.
+For School Year 2024-25, an online application portal will be available beginning January 9, 2024 for a small cohort of students moving into 9th and 10th grades.
+Seats are limited due to staffing, so not all students will be selected for an interview or accepted into AVID for the Fall of 2024.
+In any case, an AVID waitlist is created to support future enrollment if seats open up in the future.
+Please reach out to counselors if your child is highly interested.

-For more site-specific information, please contact Shanel Thomas at Francis C. Hammond, Stacy Palmer at George Washington, Kara Collins at Jefferson-Houston, Michelle Hogan at Patrick Henry or Rhea Butler at A.C High School.
+For more site-specific information, please contact Shanel (Brittany) Thomas at Francis C. Hammond, Stacy Palmer at George Washington, Deedra Robinson at Jefferson-Houston, Michelle Hogan at Patrick Henry or Erin Triplett at A.C High School.

 Top 10 Recruitment Questions